AlunAlun/Obsidian/Alun/Boating/Notes from PER practicals.md

 - **Downwind**: Chuck the traveller fully out to leeward, but it won't do much.
 More important is mainsheet right out and boom vang super tight to pull sail down
 ### Vang
 - **What is it?**: The vang pulls down on the boom to stop it from raising.
-- **Why use it?**:  When the boom rises, the sail to lose wind at the
+- **Why use it?**:  When the boom rises, the mainsail spills wind at the top.
+This reduces weather helm (boat turning to wind).
+So if you're close-hauled and there is strong weather helm, consider loosening the vang - this will